ADAPT-uiuc/PandasBench/README.md

 our Docker images, which we describe below.
 But, we also provide information on how to perform the setup manually.

+**IMPORTANT**: The image links are hidden for anonymity.
+But we provide the Dockerfiles to build them.

 ## Docker

 We provide 2 Docker images: